naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-typescript-and-postgres.md

 };
 ```

 All of these are dummy routes in which you'll add some implementation later.
-Add an endpoint for health check in a file `src/routes/default.routes.ts`.
+Add an endpoint for the health check in a file `src/routes/default.routes.ts`.

 ```typescript
 import * as express from "express";